 Our stock price has fluctuated in the past and can be expected to be volatile in the future.
-From January 1, 2019 through June 30, 2021, the reported sale price of our common stock has fluctuated between \$4.52 and \$41.97 per share.
+From January 1, 2020 through September 30, 2022, the reported sale price of our common stock has fluctuated between \$2.83 and \$28.20 per share.
 The stock market in general and the market for biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 In particular, the ongoing COVID-19 pandemic has further heightened the volatility of the stock market for biopharmaceutical companies.
 As a result of this volatility, investors may experience losses on their investment in our common stock.
 The market price of our common stock may be influenced by many factors, including the following:

-- the success of competitive products or technologies; - regulatory actions with respect to our product candidates or products or our competitors' product candidates or products; - actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments;
+- •the success of competitive products or technologies; - •regulatory actions with respect to our product candidates or products or our competitors' product candidates or products; - •actual or anticipated changes in our growth rate relative to our competitors; - •announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - •announcements of the results, including safety and efficacy of our product candidates, or progress of our clinical studies; - •results of clinical studies, including safety and efficacy, of our product candidates or those of our competitors; - •regulatory or legal developments in the U.S. and other countries; - •developments or disputes concerning patent applications, issued patents or other proprietary rights; - •the recruitment or departure of key personnel; - •the level of expenses related to any of our product candidates or clinical development programs; - •the results of our efforts to in-license or acquire additional product candidates or products; - •actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - •variations in our financial results or those of companies that are perceived to be similar to us;

-- results of clinical studies of our product candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to in-license or acquire additional product candidates or products; - · actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - inconsistent or unusual trading volume levels of our shares or derivatives thereof; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry and market conditions; and - the other risks described in this "Risk Factors" section.
+- •fluctuations in the valuation of companies perceived by investors to be comparable to us; - •inconsistent or unusual trading volume levels of our shares or derivatives thereof; - •announcement or expectation of additional financing efforts; - •sales of our common stock by us, our insiders or our other stockholders; - •changes in the structure of healthcare payment systems; - •market conditions in the pharmaceutical and biotechnology sectors; - •general economic, industry and market conditions; and - •the other risks described in this "Risk Factors" section.